timlubanga/Savannah-eProject/README.md

 # Installation Steps

-1. Ensure you have python3 installed
+1. Ensure you have python3 installed in your project

 2. Clone the repository